harismuneer/harismuneer/README.md

 <hr>

 - <b>🕸️ Founder of Cyfy Labs:</b> At <a href="https://www.cyfylabs.com">Cyfy Labs</a>, we provide advanced social media scraping tools to help businesses, researchers, and marketers extract actionable data from platforms like Facebook, Instagram, and X (formerly Twitter).
 Our tools support lead generation, sentiment analysis, market research, and various other use cases.
+To learn more, visit: <a href="https://www.cyfylabs.com">www.cyfylabs.com</a>

 - <b>🌟 Open Source Advocate:</b> I’m passionate about making tech accessible.
 I’ve open-sourced several projects that you can explore on my <a href="https://github.com/harismuneer">GitHub</a> profile and on the <a href="https://github.com/OSSpk">Open Source Software PK</a> page.